Contact Information

 Kevin Rigby Jr. is a Chancellor’s Postdoctoral Research Associate in the Department of African American Studies at the University of Illinois, Urbana–Champaign.
 A scholar of Black Studies and political theory, his work examines the meaning of Black protest in the twenty-first century and the relationship of blackness to political possibility and imagination more broadly.

-Dr. Rigby’s writing has appeared in Lateral: Journal of the Cultural Studies Association, and he has been profiled in outlets such as Ebony and the Detroit Free Press.
+Dr. Rigby’s first peer-reviewed article, "What Does Black Protest Appear to Be?" published in Lateral: Journal of the Cultural Studies Association, received an Honorable Mention for the Faculty Prize for Research in the Humanities from the Humanities Research Institute at University of Illinois.
+He has also been profiled in outlets such as Ebony and the Detroit Free Press.
 Beyond academia, he brings years of experience as a community, electoral, and labor organizer, including co-founding the Detroit chapter of Black Youth Project 100 and organizing gig workers with SEIU 1021 in the San Francisco Bay Area.

 Research Interests

-Black Political Thought and Philosophy, Critical Philosophies of Race, Political Theory and Philosophy, Psychoanalytic Theory, Social Movement Studies, Critical Media Studies, Afropessimism, Cultural Theory
+Black Political Thought and Philosophy, Critical Philosophies of Race, Political Theory, Psychoanalytic Theory, Social Movement Studies, Critical Media Studies, Afropessimism, Cultural Theory, Critical Theory

 Education